Pupil Premium Statement and Action Plan

 Often we will match fund the more expensive trips, such as the Venice art trip.
 We can also help with funding for travel to and from school, which is particularly important in rural Cumbria, where we have one of the largest and most sparsely populated catchment areas of any school in the country.
 We support our 16-19 Bursary students through the UCAS process and will pay for UCAS applications and transport for university visits.

 Application forms are available online from the school website.
 Go to the ‘Policies’ section and then to ’Bursary 16-19 Policy’.

 Free School Meals

-If you think your child might be eligible for free school meals, please contact Mrs Richards through reception, to find out how to apply.
+If you think your child might be eligible for free school meals, please contact Miss Combellack or Mrs Fraser through reception, to find out how to apply.
 If you prefer to contact the local authority directly, you can do so by clicking on the link below: